zemarkow/freq2notename/README.md

 ## Acknowledgments

-The pyinstaller package was used to create the standalone dashboard executable files to simplify installation.
+The pyinstaller package was used to create the standalone dashboard executable files in the *dashboard_downloads* folder.